semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 You have to modify the job a bit before it works:

-1. The app works best with Go version 1.14.
+1. The app has been tested on Go version 1.14+.
 So, add this line to the beginning of the job `sem-version go 1.14`.
 2. The code is located in the `services/billing` folder, add `cd services/billing` after `checkout`.

 The full job should look like this: